 - Two one-on-one virtual interviews

 - Only interviewed applicants are considered for admission

-Application updates may be submitted after submission of the secondary application by sending an email to the Office of Admissions at firstname.lastname@example.org.
-Typical updates include activities, letters of interest, and unofficial final grade notifications.
+Application updates may be submitted after submission of the secondary application by uploading the update to the portal at medapp.llu.edu.
+Typical updates include activities, letters of interest, and unofficial transcripts.
 Changes in contact information must be submitted to AMCAS prior to emailing the changes to our office.

 New letters of recommendation must be submitted through AMCAS to be considered.
 There is a maximum total of six letters of recommendation.

 Admission decisions are made by the Admissions Committee and are communicated to applicants by email on a rolling basis until the class is filled.
 Notifications are sent to applicants when a decision has been made.
+Application status changes are posted to the portal at medapp.llu.edu as changes occur.
 Please do not contact our office for status checks on applications.